 Weight + Nutrition

-Opal aims to offers non-diet and non-weight biased treatment for eating disorder recovery.
+Opal aims to offer non-diet and non-weight biased treatment for eating disorder recovery.
 Our treatment approach believes that the culturally normative diet culture that is strongly influenced by fat-phobia, racism, healthism, ableism, (and more) interfere with one’s quality of life and breed eating disorders.
 Therefore we aim to use non-biased approaches to assessment and recommendations regarding weight and food.
 With that as our guide, we aim to help each client find healing in their relationship with food and body.
 Our nutrition team creates positive and therapeutic food experiences, which ultimately help clients find freedom from food and discover the eater they are naturally designed to be.
 Since our approach is individualized, we allow personalization of meal planning, while simultaneously re-teaching, and guiding the application of the basics of appetite regulation, metabolism, and general nutrition principles.
 Our goal for our clients is to have a practical, life-giving, trust based relationship with food and their bodies.

 Check out these articles for more in-depth information on the science behind our weight philosophy: Weight Science: Evaluating the Evidence for a Paradigm Shift + The Weight-Inclusive versus Weight-Normative Approach to Health: Evaluating the Evidence for Prioritizing Well-Being over Weight Loss.
 We also recommend viewing the short video below from the Association for Size Diversity on “Poodle Science”.